JoakimKv/flask_mysql_with_blogs/README.md

 - To activate script and environment: venvflask1\Scripts\activate

-- To install packages: pip install -r requirements.txt
+- To install packages: python -m pip install -r requirements.txt

-- If you want to install all the package manually then the file 'pip_install.txt' can be of use.
+- If you want to install all the package manually then the file 'pip_install_info.txt' can be of use.

 - Don't forget to populate your mysql database from 'db_flask1.sql' in the 'heidisql' folder.

 - To start the server (in debug mode): python -m flask run --host=0.0.0.0 --port=5000 --debug

-- Then write the following in a web browser: localhost:5000 or your own "server adress".
+- Then write the following in a web browser: localhost:5000/blogs or your own "server adress".

 - The flask app is running in a docker.
 The nginx and the mysql database is run on a ubuntu server, they are not dockerized and are run with services on the ubuntu server.
-The file 'blogs.conf' is needed to configure the different ports that are used to run the program.
+The file 'blogs_seasons.conf' is needed to configure the different ports that are used to run the programs (the containarized apps: the 'Django app' and the 'Flask app').

 ## Environmental variables and secrets

-There are two environmental variables which are recommended to be set on the Ubunbtu server:
-- MYSQL_GIT_JK_USERNAME and MYSQL_GIT_JK_PASSWORD which is your username and password for the none root user for mysql.

 These secrets in your repository must be set (stored in your github repository):
 - The secrets in 'deploy.yml' (where 'secrets.' has been added to the code): secrets.SERVER_IP (Ubuntu server ip), secrets.SERVER_ROOT_USERNAME (the username for root, often root) and secrets.SSH_PRIVATE_KEY (your ssh key to connect to the server).
+They are stored in '.flask_env', see '.flask_env.example', for how it can look.
+The 'SecretVault' class (in the file 'secret_vault_class.py') handles these secrets.
+On the Ubuntu server they are stored in '/etc/secrets/mysql/keys/.flask_env'.

 ## Running pytests